 4) Goosenecks State Park:

 This was one of the other recommendations the lady at the entrance to Monument Valley suggested I check out, but unfortunately I didn’t have much time to do that.
-Yet the beauty of this spot isn’t just that it’s beautiful, but it’s also off the same road and right by Mexican Hat and Valley of The Gods.
+Yet the beauty of this spot isn’t just that it’s beautiful (and it’s a top state park in Utah to see), but it’s also off the same road and right by Mexican Hat and Valley of The Gods.